HiFi SSB Audio with

 The 2mtr antenna is a Hustler G7 antenna with 7dBd gain.
 All antennas are mounted on unique coax standoffs which, while holding the coax, serve as antenna mounts at each tower section.

-is a 13 year old crank-up tubular tower by
+is a 13 year old tubular tower by

 concrete and is bolted to the concrete via the four (4) 2 inch diameter bolts.
 Besides holding the tower,